CebolaLab/ATAC-seq/README.md

 ### Adapter trimming

 Adapters and low quality reads/bases can be trimmed using one of several programs, such as [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) or [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
-For paired-end data, it is recommended to use NGmerge by [(Gasper, 2018)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2579-2), which removes the 3' overhang due to contaminating adapters from fully overlapping paired-end reads.
-NGmerge does not perform adapter matching and therefore does not require an input of adapter sequences nor a minimum match to be specified.
-NGmerge has been pre-downloaded into this repository and can also be downloaded directly from the Harvard Informatics [github](https://github.com/harvardinformatics/NGmerge).

-`NGmerge -a -u 42 -1 <sample>_R1.fastq.gz -2 <sample>_R2.fastq.gz -o <sample>_no_adapters`
+For this pipeline, the user is advised to use cutadapt.

 The user should specific whether the raw data is encoded in phred+33 or phred+63 (read more [here](https://sequencing.qcfail.com/articles/incorrect-encoding-of-phred-scores/)).
 Most data should be encoded in the standardised phred+33.
 This can be confirmed using the fastQC report generated previously: the 'Encoding' field should read Sanger / Illumina 1.9 as below: